SUHackathon/data-science-challenge/README.md

 The data science challenge starts as soon as the data is available (07-07-2020) and runs until the end of the hackathon, Sunday morning the 2nd of August.
 This means you have just over three weeks to work on the data, generate ideas and come up with innovative ideas around using data to support small businesses.

-There will be two separate session on Sunday where you will pitch your solution to a panel of judges via a MS Teams video call.
+There will be two separate sessions on Sunday where you will pitch your solution to a panel of judges via an MS Teams video call.

 The rest of this guide sets out everything you need to know about the event.